 The Albright-Knox's Elmwood Avenue campus is situated at the edge of Buffalo’s Delaware Park, designed by America’s foremost landscape architect, Frederick Law Olmsted.
 Its main buildings—one neoclassical and one modern—were designed by celebrated American architects Edward B. Green, of Green & Wicks, and Gordon Bunshaft, of Skidmore, Owings and Merrill.
 A third building, Clifton Hall, houses staff offices.

 The museum's Elmwood Avenue campus is temporarily closed for construction as part for our AK360 Campus Development and Expansion Project.
+As the campus is an active construction zone, it is closed to pedestrian traffic; only staff and contractors are permitted.

 The Albright-Knox's Elmwood Avenue campus is temporarily closed for the construction phase of its AK360 Campus Development and Expansion Project.
 As part of the project, the museum will construct a signature new building on the north side of its campus and renovate its current facilities.